Human trafficking in India: Protection in 2010

 Section 8 of the ITPA permits the arrest of women in prostitution.
 Although statistics on arrests under Section 8 are not kept, the government and some NGOs report that, through sensitisation and training, police officers no longer use this provision of the law; it is unclear whether arrests of women in prostitution under Section 8 have actually decreased.
 Because most law enforcement authorities lack formal procedures to identify trafficking victims among women arrested for prostitution; some victims may be arrested and punished for acts committed as a result of being trafficked.

 Some foreign victims trafficked to India are not subject to removal.
 Those who are subject to removal are not offered legal alternatives to removal to countries in which they may face hardship or retribution.
 NGOs report that some Bengali victims of commercial sexual exploitation are pushed back across the border without protection services.
 The government also does not repatriate Nepali victims; NGOs primarily perform this function.
 Many victims decline to testify against their traffickers due to the length of proceedings and fear of retribution by traffickers.

 The Ministry of Labour and Employment displays full-page advertisements against child labour in national newspapers at periodic intervals.
 The government has also instituted pre-departure information sessions for domestic workers migrating abroad on the risks of exploitation.
 These measures include distinguishing between 'Emigration Check Required' (ECR) and 'Emigration Check Not Required' (ECNR) passports.
 ECR passport holders must prove to government authorities that they shall not be exploited when travelling abroad, if they wish to travel.
 Many Indian workers pay large sums of money to agents who facilitate their emigration outside the official channels and willingly emigrate despite the risks, drawn by the hope of higher salaries abroad.
 Therefore, a dream of better future often lures the people abroad and hence trafficking cannot entirely be prevented.

-India ratified the 2000 UN TIP Protocol 2011.
+Protection after 2010

 The Government of India launched an anti human trafficking web portal in February 2014 that they hope will be an effective way for interested parties to share information about this topic.

+In 2017, Mahesh Bhagwat, an Indian Police Service (IPS) officer, was honored with the U.S. Department of State's Trafficking in Persons (TIP) Report Heroes Award for his significant contributions to combating human trafficking in India.
+As the Commissioner of Police for Rachakonda, Telangana, Bhagwat led numerous anti-trafficking operations, resulting in the rescue of hundreds of victims from forced labor and sexual exploitation.
+His innovative use of legal provisions to close sites associated with human trafficking and his dedication to making anti-trafficking a priority in Telangana have been widely recognized.

 The Salvation Army has a program that provides safe places for children of women who work in the red district in India.